 As summer turns to fall in the Pacific Northwest, it’s the perfect time for a road trip around Mt.
 Rainier National Park.
-Not only can you enjoy the scenic splendor of the area’s colorful seasonal foliage and the sight of grazing elk; you can also hunt the hills for wild mushrooms, blueberries and huckleberries with fewer folks on the trails.
-Don’t forget to look for fun forest gnomes at Federation Forest State Park and the ever-elusive Sasquatch, Washington State’s local legendary creature, along the way.
+Not only can you enjoy the scenic splendor of the area’s colorful seasonal foliage and the sight of grazing elk; you can also hunt the hills for wild mushrooms, blueberries, and huckleberries with fewer folks on the trails.
+Don’t forget to look for the ever-elusive Sasquatch, Washington State’s local legendary creature, along the way.

 Day One: Enumclaw – “Gateway to Mt.
 Rainier”

 From I-5 North or South, take the Auburn Highway 18 East exit, a 45-minute drive from Seattle.
 From here, follow Highway 164 East which leads directly into the town of Enumclaw.
 The town of over 11,000 residents celebrates its logging history – “tough, courageous and larger than life” – at Logging Legacy Memorial Park in front of the public library.